o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/toolbars.md

 mainWindow->addToolBar(toolBar);
 ```

+{{< note >}}
-Note that the ToolBar Manager system will automatically clear and re-populate the toolbar whenever an action is added to it, or the enabled state of the actions added to the toolbar changes.
-As such, the `QToolBar*` should only be used to display the toolbar and not to edit its structure since any change will be lost at the next update.
+The toolbar manager system automatically clears and re-populates the toolbar when an action is added to it, or when the enabled state of the actions added to the toolbar changes.
+As such, the `QToolBar*` must only be used to display the toolbar and not to edit its structure since any change will be lost at the next update.
+{{< /note >}}

-### Adding Actions
+## Adding actions

 It is possible to add actions to a toolbar via this API call: